julien-robert-info/0xtracker/README.md

 You should run `npm run build` again any time you make changes to the site.

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

+## Environment

+To get faster results, you can set up block explorer API token in the .env file.

+    # API_TOKEN_ETHERSCAN = 'YOUR_API_TOKEN'

+Uncomment the corresponding line and paste your API token